RIKEN-RCCS/lens3/v2/doc/configuration.md

     repeatedly sets its endpoint in the keyval-db.
   - __error_response_delay_ms__: is a delay added when sending a response for a failed http request.
+  - __clock_skew_tolerance__: is a time window the signing timestamp is accepted.
+A timestamp is accepted if it is within the ±tolerance to the current time.

 ### "manager" configuration